ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 To meet the growth to billions of users, the growth in content type, quality and speed expectations, and  on-any-device anywhere that I am over any-network-connection expectations of users the Streaming Video technology infrastructure has had to itself evolve significantly.
 This video streaming evolution work is being done in the IETF and in the [Streaming Video Technology Alliance (SVTA)](https://www.svta.org/), and in a number of other technical and industry groups.

 It\'s hard to overstate just how much the growth of streaming video has contributed to the growth of the Internet.
-Internet connections of multiples of hundred megabits and gigabits speeds today are because of the needs of video streaming, the ongoing work on low-latency networking and ultra-low-latency video delivery are both driven by the use of streaming video.
+Internet connections of multiples of hundreds of megabits and gigabits speeds today are because of the needs of video streaming, the ongoing work on low-latency networking and ultra-low-latency video delivery are both driven by the use of streaming video.

 ## Advances in Streaming Video Architecture